 Filters are made from varying materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters catch more debris but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may want to use a HEPA filter, keep in mind that's like adding a MERV 16 filter in your comfort unit.
 It’s highly doubtful your system was designed to work with kind of resistance.
-If you’re troubled by indoor air quality in Oklahoma City, think over adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works in tandem with your comfort system.